There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 Security

 The reality is that hackers target all types of websites.
 Even if you run a small one, you are not entirely safe if you do not implement preventive measures.
-The most widespread security issues include spam, viruses and malware, denial of service attacks, and search engine blacklists.
+The most widespread security issues include spam, viruses and malware, denial-of-service attacks, and search engine blacklists.

 When designing a website, ensure that you use the HTTPS protocol.
 This ensures that the data transmitted between the user and your site remains secure throughout.
 Another benefit of HTTPS is that it improves your search ranking.